 Suggestions for reducing the Suggestion Council response impact on service users: Exclude Patients who are eligible to have an NHS Health Check, allowing for a specific cohort to be given the opportunity to receive the service e.g. newly registered Patients, Patients who pose with symptoms of alcohol abuse (opportunistic tests) and Patients aged 40-74 but excluded from having an NHS Health Check and those aged over 74.
 Newly registered patients can be asked to complete an Audit-C test on a registration form when registering to a GP Practice.
 This will reduce the number of initial appointments and ensure the healthcare professional's time and capacity is used effectively.
 If the newly registered patient is found to be at moderate risk due to their drinking behaviour, the patient should be signposted to additional information and support, readily available to them through various resources e.g. the council's Alcohol and Drug Support webpage https://info.westberks.gov.uk/substancemisuse or NHS Choices.
 Patients who are at high risk of adverse health effects due to their drinking behaviour can self-refer onto specialist support services, visit their local GP or Pharmacy and access Mutual Aid Groups and Fellowships which can be found on West Berkshire Council's Alcohol and Drug Support Webpage.
 For local and national alcohol support services to raise awareness of the adverse health effects associated with alcohol misuse in the community and support local schools to educate and raise awareness of alcohol misuse to young people.
 Public Health England and NHS England continue to run a number of national campaign raising the awareness of the adverse health effects of alcohol to health.
 The council continue to work closely with local NHS organisations through the Integrated Care System to ensure that opportunities to raise awareness of excessive alcohol consumption are embedded throughout clinical pathways.
-The council continue to support schools in educating children about the harms of alcohol misuse through a range of initiatives. continue to help prioritise health The council will continue to work through the Health and Wellbeing Board to plan how best to meet the needs of our local population and tackle health inequalities.
+The council continue to support schools in educating children about the harms of alcohol misuse through a range of initiatives.
+Health and Wellbeing Boards to continue to help prioritise health improvement and prevention to best deliver benefits for the health and wellbeing of the population.
+The council will continue to work through the Health and Wellbeing Board to plan how best to meet the needs of our local population and tackle health inequalities.
 This is achieved through the preparation of the Joint Strategic Needs Assessment and the Joint Health and Wellbeing Strategy.